louis-cyber-security234/SOC-2-Readiness-Assessment/README.md

 - Leaders who need a fast, visual path to audit readiness
 - Engineers who want a minimal, native-AWS approach without extra tooling

-## Notes
-- This demo focuses on AWS native services: CloudTrail, AWS Config, and conformance packs
-- No Amazon Inspector was used in this walkthrough
-- Screens and names are illustrative and safe for sharing